 With the funds GTE raised after the Mocoa disaster a donation of a computer classroom was made to the Colegio Ciudad Nueva Mocoa educational institution.

 This initiative was requested by the Mocoa community in order to strengthen education and digital literacy in the region.
 Once the computer room was built, it was equipped with 20 computers, Microsoft Office licenses, a video projector and screen, tables, chairs, and air conditioning for the room.
-Additionally, the donation includes a series of entrepreneurship workshops to provide graduating students with tools to formulate business ideas.
+Additionally, the donation included a series of entrepreneurship workshops to provide graduating students with tools to formulate business ideas.

-Caliyaco Rural Education Center
+Caliyaco Rural Education Centre

-Gran Tierra Energy also made a donation to the Caliyaco Educational Center.
+Gran Tierra Energy also made a donation to the Caliyaco Educational Centre.
 This school is located in the village of Caliyaco in Mocoa, Putumayo, and was also devastated by the impact of the disaster.

 After analyzing and discussing the various needs and priorities that the educational institution required after the disaster, it was decided to support the school by providing building and construction material, new kitchen appliances and furniture, office equipment, as well as computers and a printer.